nhsuk/pharmacy-service-data-etl/README.md

 where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current major version of the ETL as defined in the `package.json`.

 ### Development Notes
-The ETL may be configured to collect data from any pharmacy service end point in Syndication, i.e.  i.e. SRV0267, SRV0531.
+The ETL may be configured to collect data from any pharmacy service end point in Syndication, i.e. SRV0267, SRV0531.
 The details above describe the operation when configured to retrieve `SRV0267` (NHS Chlamydia screening and treatment) data.

 The provided [docker-compose.yml](docker-compose.yml) runs two containers, one for each possible ETL as described